 Purchase a Trunk

 While it’s true that you can send your daughter to camp with an old suitcase you used on your honeymoon 20 years ago, this is both inconvenient and a source of embarrassment for your poor kid.
 A soft trunk on wheels is a much better choice.
-We offer sizes for air travel and for transport by car.
+We offer sizes for air travel and for transport by car or bus.
 These trunks come in a bunch of fun colors and can be stored easily at camp until they are needed again on the way home.

 Clothing and other items can easily get lost in camp - in the laundry, lying around the bunk or at the swimming pool.
 That’s why camps require that you label everything your child is bringing.
-Labels come in a number of variations these days, including sew-on, iron-on and stickers.
+Labels come in a number of variations these days, including stickers, iron-on and sew-on.
 There’s no need to write your own labels; they come already printed with your child’s name and all you have to do is attach them.

 As soon as you have the trunk, you can start packing.
-Place brand-new items directly in the trunk, as soon as you have labelled them.
+Place your items directly in the trunk, as soon as you have labelled them.
 Don’t use anything new if you don’t have to.
 You don’t want to risk ruining or losing anything before your kid even gets to camp.